North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 Thursday's contest between the South Carolina Gamecocks (5-0) and the North Carolina Tar Heels (5-2) at Carmichael Arena should be a lopsided matchup, as our computer prediction projects a final score of 80-55, heavily favoring South Carolina to secure the victory.
 Tipoff is at 7:00 PM ET on November 30.

-The Tar Heels are coming off of a 65-64 loss to FGCU in their last game on Sunday.

-Last time out, the Tar Heels lost 65-64 to FGCU on Sunday.
-The Gamecocks are coming off of a 101-19 victory against Mississippi Valley State in their last game on Friday.
-Deja Kelly scored a team-best 24 points for the Tar Heels in the loss.
-MiLaysia Fulwiley totaled 17 points, four rebounds and five assists for the Gamecocks.
+In their last time out, the Tar Heels lost 65-64 to FGCU on Sunday.

 Catch college basketball action all season long on Fubo!